ALive-research/Slicer-Liver/Docs/adr/0002-migrate-to-slicerlayerdm.md

 ## Context

-Slicer-Liver's current displayable manager (DM) and widget architecture exhibits five structural pains that have accumulated over the 2021–2026 development of the module:
+Slicer-Liver's current displayable manager (DM) and widget architecture exhibits six structural pains that have accumulated over the 2021–2026 development of the module:

-1. **The three-node resection assembly** (documented in ADR-0001) exists primarily because interactive 3D editing of the Bezier surface requires `vtkMRMLMarkupsNode` inheritance, while clean cross-volume serialization wants `vtkMRMLStorableNode` with a dedicated `StorageNode`.
-This forces geometry onto a Markups node and metadata onto a Storable node, with a Logic class binding them.
+1. **The three-node resection assembly** (documented in ADR-0001) exists primarily because interactive 3D editing of the Bezier surface requires `vtkMRMLMarkupsNode` inheritance, while persisting the full resection state (the 16 control points *and* per-resection metadata — margins, colours, grid divisions, references to parent segmentation and target structures) demands a dedicated `vtkMRMLStorableNode` + `vtkMRMLStorageNode` pair.
+Markups' built-in serializer is shaped around its point-list schema and cannot carry SlicerLiver-specific resection metadata, so we cannot collapse the two roles onto a single Markups node.
+The result: geometry on a Markups node, metadata on a Storable node, with a Logic class binding them.

 2. **Six `std::map` members in `vtkSlicerLiverResectionsLogic`** maintain bidirectional navigation between the three nodes of each resection.